cipherstash/protectphp-ffi/README.md

 # Protect.php FFI

 Protect.php FFI provides PHP bindings for the [CipherStash Client SDK](https://crates.io/crates/cipherstash-client) via PHP's [Foreign Function Interface (FFI)](https://www.php.net/manual/en/book.ffi.php).
 Field-level encryption operations happen directly in your application using a unique key for each encrypted value, managed by CipherStash [ZeroKMS](https://cipherstash.com/products/zerokms) and backed by [AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/overview.html).
-The encrypted data can be stored in any database that supports JSONB.
+The encrypted data can be stored in any JSONB-compatible database while maintaining searchability on PostgreSQL.

+This library operates at a low level, providing direct access to the native cryptographic operations.
+It requires manual memory management and detailed encryption configuration, designed for advanced use cases where you need fine-grained control over the encryption process.

 > [!IMPORTANT]
 > For most applications, you'll want to use the [Protect.php](https://github.com/cipherstash/protectphp) library instead, as it provides a more convenient API built on top of these bindings.